danpla/dpscreenocr/doc/manual.md

 ### Status

-Status describes the current state of dpScreenOCR.
+The status describes the current state of dpScreenOCR.
 Green means the program is ready to use, and you can press the [Hotkey] to start the selection.
 Yellow shows the progress of recognition.
 Red warns that the program needs some setup, and you will not be able to start the